FreshOats/Water_Quality/README.md

 ### Map backgrounds
 I really like the maps that show the cities and streets because they give a better reference as to where in the state the stations are, but they make it very difficult to interpret the data.
 Perhaps I can create 2 pages, one with the street map and the second with the normal or dark for better contrast of where in the state the contaminants are - that way the user can look at familiar locations on the street map and then see how many measurements were taken in the other map or vice versa.

+### Updates to Animations and First 2 pages on Tableau
+I've added maps that show 113 years of all contamination over 100%, which can be a little misleading, so there is a button to go to the same map looking at the yearly change in an animation.

+The next page created has been the changes over year of the 8 main contaminants...
+I'm not sure how impactful this is, given that the contaminants that go really high are way off the charts.

+I'm thinking for the next set of pages, I'll run through each of the chemicals on their own 'page', which I think I can make into something that can just be filtered.
+This may be a better place to put the county charts, the map with the county averages and then talk about the dangers and impacts of each of the contaminants.

+I should probably list all of the contaminants that have ever been found to exceed the state maximum level on the last page?
+Maybe briefly discuss the impact each of them had?

+#### Buttons
+I've figured out how to make buttons, which are really useful for making it more like a website.
+I need to make sure that there is enough space on each page for some text.